 In August 2020, the Financial Accounting Standards Board (FASB) issued Accounting Standards Update (ASU) 2020-06, Debt-Debt with Conversion and Other Options (Subtopic 470-20) and Derivatives and Hedging-Contracts in Entity's Own Equity (Subtopic 815-40): Accounting for Convertible Instruments and Contracts in an Entity's Own Equity.
 This guidance removes the liability and equity separation models for convertible instruments with a cash conversion feature or beneficial conversion feature.
 As a result, companies will more likely account for a convertible debt instrument wholly as debt, and for convertible preferred stock wholly as preferred stock (i.e., as a single unit of account).
 In addition, the guidance simplifies the settlement assessment that issuers perform to determine whether a contract in their own equity qualifies for equity classification.
 Finally, the guidance requires entities to use the if-converted method to calculate earnings per share for all convertible instruments.
-ASU 2020-06 is effective for fiscal years beginning after December 15, 2021, and interim periods within those fiscal years.
 The Company adopted ASU 2020-06 on January 1, 2022.
 The adoption of ASU 2020-06 did not have a material effect for the Company.